stpope/CSL6/README.md

              Input panner	Stereo panner on the live input Input listener	Demonstrate recording input listener

-The source code for all these tests is in the Src/Tests directory (and in a"Test" file group in the IDE); it's a good way to learn CSL to run the JUCE demo in an XCode/Eclipse/VisualStudio debugger and set breakpoints in the test functions while using the GUI.
+The source code for all these tests is in the Src/Tests directory (and in a "Test" file group in the IDE); it's a good way to learn CSL to run the JUCE demo in an XCode/Eclipse/VisualStudio debugger and set breakpoints in the test functions you're interested in while using the GUI.

 ## CSL main() functions